bryanwtan/bryanwtan_site_15/README.md

 #### Easter eggs:
 Clicking the full screen purple cover swaps the background image.
 The heart at the bottom of the page changes to twitter on hover.
-Mobile users see fewer preview photos, the rest are gallery revealed
+Mobile users see fewer preview photos, the rest are gallery revealed.

 Have a great day!